 Segmentation is essential in any dispensary marketing strategy because it targets cannabis consumers who are most likely to respond to your marketing campaigns.
 In other words, it allows your dispensary to make sure the money you spend on marketing your cannabis dispensary is spent deliberately, not randomly.

 Segmentation allows you to organize the members of your dispensary loyalty program into specific customer personas based on a variety of data points.
-Instead of sending mass texts targeting everyone on your list with the same promotions, you can target the people who like flower with flower promotions and the people who like edibles with edible promotions.
+Instead of sending mass texts targeting everyone on your list with the same promotions, you can target the people who like a flower with flower promotions and the people who like edibles with edible promotions.
 You can even get more specific than the product category and target loyal customers according to the specific cannabis brands they prefer.

 Because we know the value of segmentation to a dispensary’s marketing strategy, springbig’s platform gives dispensaries the tools needed to fine-tune their marketing strategies, creating unique campaigns targeted towards each audience’s unique needs.

-Product categories and customer information relevant to cannabis marketing are not always accurately generated by cannabis industry POS systems, if at all. springbig’s dispensary marketing platform gives you the ability to fill in these gaps by adding a variety of new filters onto customer profiles.
+Product categories and customer information relevant to cannabis marketing are not always accurately generated by cannabis industry POS systems, if at all. springbig’s dispensary marketing platform gives you the ability to fill in these gaps by adding a variety of new filters to customer profiles.

-By utilizing these filters and constantly keeping up to date with loyal customer’s preferences you can adjust your marketing strategy according to their needs, and show them you’re treating them better than average.
+By utilizing these filters and constantly keeping up to date with loyal customers’ preferences you can adjust your marketing strategy according to their needs, and show them you’re treating them better than average.

 Timing is key in any digital advertising campaign, especially with text message advertising for dispensaries selling fast-moving consumer goods.
 To that end, when brainstorming new dispensary marketing ideas, don’t just think of what products customers want, think about when they want them.